 Individual focused interventions

-Advising Meetings: Students meet with their Advisors at least once per semester, where among other topics, wellness and balance issues are discussed.
-Strategies to promote wellness and balance are discussed as well, and resources for additional support are identified if needed.
+- Advising Meetings: Students meet with their Advisors at least once per semester, to discuss academics, strategies to promote wellness and balance, and resources for additional support if necessary.

 Advising College Activities

-Wellness Curriculum: The Advising Colleges Brown Bag Workshop series addresses specific issues related to wellness in medical school.
-Topics include Maintaining Identity as a Medical Students, Managing Relationships, and career development, in addition to study skills and approaches to academic and clinical development.
+- Wellness Curriculum: The Advising Colleges Brown Bag Workshop series addresses specific issues related to wellness in medical school.
+Topics include maintaining an identity as a medical student, managing relationships, and career development.
+This series also offers advice on study skills and approaches to academic and clinical development.

-College-Sponsored Events: Advising colleges will sponsor events throughout the year for college members as well as for the medical student community.
+- College-Sponsored Events: Advising colleges will sponsor events throughout the year for college members and the medical student community.
 Some may include a healthy competition (for example an open-mic night or field day), while others are for non-competitive recreation.
-All include some wellness promoting theme.
 Colleges are also encouraged to host “Wellness Challenges” for the SOM community during the year, the content of which would be up to the College.